tieto-lt/angular-spring-rest-demo/README.md

   They are responsible for routes mapping and invocation of services that does all the work.
 - `models` are classes that represent resources of API.
 They are just data holders that are returned by controllers.
   Models can have some `javax.validation` annotations
 - `services` are classes that performs all the business logic.
-In our case there is not much logic, but in real life scenario more complex calculations or data aggregation should be done in service.
+In our case there is not much logic and just mapping from database model, but in real life scenario more complex calculations or data aggregation should be done in service.
   Most of the time services also perform mapping from repository models to API models however in some cases it might be useful to defined separate service models..
 - `repositories` are classes that interact with databases.
 It is a good practice to separate database model `DbModel` from API models because in more complex scenarios they tend to differ.
 SQL queries are implemented here.
   Most commons queries like `findAll`, `findOne` are inherited.
   For custom queries `JdbcOperations` should be injected and used with already implemented `RowMapper`s
-- `mappers` are classes with static methods that perform data class mappings from one type to another.